ANTLab-polimi/Customer-Edge-Switch/README.md

 http://localhost:8050
 ```

-We are able to see the result written by the application inside the scone container thanks to the permission of the container (for sake of simplicity we have not encrypted the excel file, but in a real context it should be encrypted applying a key exchanged previously between the container itself and the host).
+We are able to see the result written by the application inside the scone container thanks to the permission of the container (for sake of simplicity we have not encrypted the excel file, but in a real context it should be encrypted applying a key).

 Now we are required to start the key exchange between the client and the server, so in the client machine:
 ```
 sudo python3 diffie_hellman_ue.py
 ```

+This scripts simulates the authentication (a key-exchange through Diffie-Hellman) and authorization process between the controller and the UE, who wants to have access to a specific service.

-At this moment, we need to activate the nfqueue script as well as to execute the UE container in the client:
+At this moment, we need to activate the connection filter script as well as to execute the UE container in the client:
 ```
 sudo python3 nfqueue_test.py
 ```
+This code is capturing, thanks to the iptables rules, the packets which are circulating in the stream to check if they are forwarded to the service server.
+In that case, this program inject the header needed to pass the authorization check inside the packet and then forwards it.

-now the container:
+Now execute the container:
 ```
 sudo docker exec -it ue bash
 ```
-and inside the container:
+and inside it:
 ```
 python3 demo_client.py
 ```

-From here, the authorization protcol is executed and the client is connected to :
+From here, the authorization protocol is executed between the UE and the server:

 * The UE is sending the first packet of the three-way handshake TCP connection
-* The connection filter is injecting the authorization token inside the packet sending it
+* The connection filter (which is at the exit of the UPF node) is injecting the authorization token inside the packet resending it

-**TO BE FINISHED**
+* In the central machine the P4 switch detects the packet, accepts it thanks to the token and authorize the TCP connection waiting for the ACK answer of the server
+* The controller receives a copy of the SYN packet, it logs the packet and sets the rules inside the P4 switch
+* In the third machine the server answers to the SYN packet with an ACK one
+* Now the packet can transit without any problem through the P4 switch
+* The UE receives the ACK packet and sends back the final SYN ACK packet in order to establish the TCP connection and it starts to behaviour like the sensor meter
+* You can check on the webpage open in the third machine the results

 ### on Virtual Machines